hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/capture-tools.md

 - [Gifcap](https://gifcap.dev/) (Open source, Web-based on modern browsers)

 ## Video Capture with OBS
 For capturing video from the desktop, the best piece of software to learn is [OBS](https://obsproject.com/).
-It's more powerful than we may need, but it remains easy to use and an indespensible tool in the digital media field.
+It's more powerful than we may need, but it remains easy to use and an indispensible tool in the digital media field.

 #### Create a new Scene.
 The Scenes panel is in the bottom left of the interface.
 Click this plus button to add a new scene.
 Scenes are saved, so you don't have to add your scenes every time you launch OBS.